zhenghh04/reading_progress_track/README.md

 * Install google API python library
 $ pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib

 The whole project was created for tracking the reading of "Collective Work of Witness Lee". https://www.livingstream.com/en/33-collected-works-of-witness-lee.
-But it could be easily generalized to other
+But it could be easily generalized to other form tracking or data processing based on Google Drive.

+I execute the python script periodically to update the data.
+The way I do this is as follows (on Mac OSX)

+$ crontab -e
+and put the following line:
+0 * * * * progress_update.py